uf-hobi-informatics-lab/GatorTron-Prediction/readme.md

 - Visualization
 > LIME (Local Interpretable Model-agnostic Explanations) package is used in our package to visualize the important narrative features.
 For more detailed information, please refer to: https://github.com/marcotcr/lime

-> Note: Under the following file, 2 lines of code need to be modified before executing due to the special tags.
+> Note: The following file requires modification of two lines of code before execution due to special tags.

 > File path: envs/[envs_name]/lib/python3.9/site-packages/lime/lime_text.py.